About Haiku

 chrysanthemum

 This is my own rendition, based on the literal translation of the Kanji.
 This haiku has to be among my all time favorites.
 The first two lines are perfectly ordinary.
 And then the third!
 What should we imagine?
 Are they shocked?
 Are they meditating?
 Whatever has happened, the white chrysanthemum is suddenly, fully and wholly a part of the narrative.
-It is a brillant stroke and I can’t help detecting humor.
+It is a brillant stroke and I can’t help detecting humor (though Patricia Donegan, in haiku mind, treats the poem with reverential seriousness).

 And here’s another in a similar vein by Issa: